Security

 Heimdall response swap:

-- sanitized by heimdall.js before insertion11.
+- sanitized by the Heimdall runtime before insertion12.
 Why That Distinction Exists

 An initial page load is already inside the ordinary server-rendering trust model of the application.
 Heimdall is not acting as a browser sandbox for full page HTML.
 Its sanitization exists specifically for runtime-inserted response content that would otherwise be injected into an already-live document.